 They should provide their testing efforts and identify problematic issues at an early stage.

 4. Continuous/Parallel testing to be performed:

-The market may create a mess since it follows the rule of ‘Change is nature’ so the term QA was introduced at all stages of development process.
-With the concept of Sprints, agile helps all teams to identify and resolve product related issues on time, resulting in the better quality product to market.
+The market may create a mess since it follows the rule of ‘Change is nature’ so the term QA was introduced at all stages of the development process.
+With the concept of Sprints, agile helps all teams to identify and resolve product-related issues on time, resulting in a better quality product to market.